-- Call supervisor and notify of location - Take photos and record under Site of Interest in data dictionary on GPS unit as shown below - Supervisor carry out sample bottles to be taken to lab for a rush sample - > Area is then visually inspected for the possible sources. - If no source can be identified, wait for sample results to provide information on possible contaminants.
+- > Call supervisor and notify of location - Take photos and record under Site of Interest in data dictionary on GPS unit as shown below - Supervisor carry out sample bottles to be taken to lab for a rush sample - Area is then visually inspected for the possible sources. - ➤ If no source can be identified, wait for sample results to provide information on possible contaminants.
 At this point a further investigation will be launched.
 This can include but is not limited to 24 hour ISCO sampling, damming, etc.

-Purpose of SOP: To provide supervisor and field crew with a punch list of things to remember during regularly scheduled inspections.
+Standard Operating Procedure for: A.2 IDDE: Lo (JCDH Emple ong-Term Inspections -Wet Weather oyees) Purpose of SOP: To provide supervisor and field crew with a punch list of things to rememb regularly scheduled inspections. er during